HSouheill/Barrim-privacy/privacy-policy.md

 - Gender
 - Location
 - Profile pictures
-- User-generated content (posts, comments, messages)
+- User-generated content (reviews, posts)
 - Device identifiers

 The information that we request will be retained by us and used as described in this privacy policy.
 The app does use third-party services that may collect information used to identify you.